zzarcon/react-circle/README.md

 // All avaliable props for customization(illustrated by default values):
 // Details are ordered as: `<Type>: <Description>`
 <Circle
-  animate={true} // Boolean: Animated/Static progress
+  animate={true} // Boolean: Animated/Static progress.
-  animationDuration="1s" // String: Length of animation
+  animationDuration="1s" // String: Length of animation.
-  responsive={false} // Boolean: Make SVG adapt to parent size size="100" // String: Defines the size of the circle. lineWidth="25" // String: Defines the thickness of the circle's stroke. progress="0" // String: Update to change the progress and percentage.
+  responsive={false} // Boolean: Make SVG adapt to parent size. size="100" // String: Defines the size of the circle. lineWidth="25" // String: Defines the thickness of the circle's stroke. progress="0" // String: Update to change the progress and percentage.